SergeyKev/EOSIO-Documentation/Resources.md

 #### A Market for Burst Capacity

-When a user with a low average consumption finds themselves in need of a large amount of Bandwidth for a short period of time, their best option will be to find a user who has speculated on Bandwidth and purchase a short-term "charged" delegation from them.
-On-chain contracts can guarantee this transaction is trustless.
-The seller will have excess and charged capacity and the buyer would receive instant capacity upon purchase.
+When a user with a low average consumption finds themselves in need of a large amount of Bandwidth for a short period of time, their best option may be to find a user who is willing to stake tokens into their pool for a modest fee that covers the "cost" of carrying temporarily locked tokns.
+On-chain contracts can guarantee this transaction is trustless and the market decentralized.

 Another way to look at this is not a large amount of Bandwidth but a greater guarantee of instant inclusion in the chain such as an urgent message.